 There are two basic kinds of wheeled luggage, spinner, which has four wheels, and fixed, or inline roller bags.
 The latter have two wheels on the bottom of the handle side of the case and rests on the other side so the bag can stand upright.
 Both have pros and cons.
-Spinner wheels spin 360 degrees and allow the bag to be pulled or scooted along beside you.
-They're extremely easy to push -- even with one finger.
+Spinner wheels spin 360 degrees and allow the bag to be pulled behind you, pushed in front of you, or scooted along beside you.
+Spinner bags are extremely easy to push -- even with one finger.
 Inline wheels can only be pulled behind you, but they're thought to be more durable and they're easier to wrangle over curbs or other obstacles.
-They also add less weight and bulk to a bag.
+In addition, inline wheels add less weight and bulk to a bag.
 Having said that, manufacturers are working on improving spinner wheels to make them lighter, smaller and tougher.

-The Samsonite Luggage Silhouette Sphere Expandable 21 Inch Spinner is deceptively roomy with a good assortment of organizational options, including a removable, tri-fold suiter and a large main compartment with a top compression strap to hold everything in place.
+The Samsonite Silhouette Sphere 21 Inch Spinner is deceptively roomy with a good assortment of organizational options, including a removable, tri-fold suiter and a large main compartment with a top compression strap to hold everything in place.
 There are extra pockets in the compression strap and in the main compartment.
 The inside top has modesty and mesh pockets as well as a sealable pocket for wet or damp items.
 Most say they can pack for five to seven days -- a few ultra-efficient packers managed to get 10-days' worth of clothes in it.
-It expands an additional two inches, but may not fit in the overhead bin of the plane if that's done, or if you overstuff its two front pockets.
-That front storage is large enough to hold a small laptop, but is not specifically designed to do so, in other words, it's not padded.
+It expands an additional two inches, but the bag may not fit in the overhead bin of the plane if that's done, or if you overstuff its two front pockets.
+That front storage is large enough to hold a small laptop, but is not specifically designed to do so; in other words, it's not padded.

-Victorinox is another popular luggage brand that's well-reviewed by professionals and travelers, and the Victorinox Luggage Avolve 22 Expandable Wheeled Carry On (Est. $200) gets raves for its sturdy, balanced design and ease of wheeling it through airports, even over long distances.
+Victorinox is another popular luggage brand that's well-reviewed by professionals and travelers, and the Victorinox Luggage Avolve 22 (Est. $190) gets raves for its sturdy, balanced design and ease of wheeling it through airports, even over long distances.
 It's light, only 6.8 pounds, and it has helper handles on the top, side and bottom.
 It also has a good number of storage features, including two front pockets -- a small one and a large, padded one that will fit up to a 17-inch laptop.
 The inside features a large compartment with compression straps and a smaller zip pocket.
 The lid container is a large, zippered, mesh compartment.
 The main complaints we saw about the Victorinox Avolve 22-inch bag is that it would not fit in some overhead bins.
 However, as we have noted, a 22-inch bag is only appropriate for full-size planes, not for the smaller, regional jets that are becoming increasingly common.
-The Victorinox, like the Samsonite, will expand, but again don't expect it to fit in an overhead compartment when it's puffed out to its full capacity.
+The Victorinox, like the Samsonite, will expand, but again don't expect it to fit in even a large overhead compartment when it's puffed out to its full capacity.